 Enjoy an entire day of entertainment and recreation at the farmstead with over 200 live animals for observing and petting.
 You can feed some animals around but should be with caution for your kids as well.
 Some animals there are geese, bunnies, turkeys, pigs, cows, chickens, bison, groundhogs, donkeys, goat, just to name a few.
 You can pet animals and can introduce them to young kids too, feeding baby goats with milk are for a minimal fee.

-They exhibit another attraction in a dairy barn where you see a milking demonstration with a morning and afternoon schedule daily.
+They exhibit another attraction in a dairy barn where you see a milking demonstration with a morning and afternoon schedule.
+This attraction is hosted daily.

 Some free rides in the pedal tractor can be enjoyed by your kids, while other attractions that you can get to see include paid attractions and other historic elements.